ALL STATE DATA UPDATED FOR 2020!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Louisiana is better at the first two levels when compared to the national average.
-Louisiana is 7.4% higher at Initial Application and 12% higher at Reconsideration.
-Louisiana is however lower by 2.7% at the Hearing level.
+As the table shows, Louisiana is better at the all three levels when compared to the national average.
+Louisiana is 4.6% higher at Initial Application, 5% higher at Reconsideration and 2.7% at the Hearing Level.

 Louisiana Initial Application Approval Over Time